cascadiajs/2013.cascadiajs.com/javascript_strategies_for_hybrid_apps_and_mobile_web_nuria.md

 ##Speaker Bio

 ![nuria](images/nuria.png)

- have been working on the web for over ten years.
+ I have been working on the web for over ten years.
 The bulk of my experience comes from the 7 years I worked at Amazon.com in various positions.
 I had to learn a lot there because before taking that job I made my living doing research in Oceanography.
 On 2010 I joined tuenti.com, a social network in Spain where I started learning about mobile.
-And I thought, hey, is just like the desktop ten years ago.

  http://www.linkedin.com/in/nurieta